bulletmark/cdhist/README.md

     sudo make install

-and then each user who wants to use the cdhist facility should source the bashrc_cdhist file into their bashrc, i.e from within ~/.bashrc just add a line:
+Each user who wants to use the cdhist facility should source the bashrc_cdhist file into their bashrc, i.e from within ~/.bashrc just add a line:

     source /usr/local/etc/bashrc_cdhist